saveourtool/diktat/README.md

 ```bash
 java -jar ktlint -R dikat.jar --baseline=diktat-baseline.xml **/*.kt
 ```
 or with corresponding configuration options in maven or gradle plugins.
+Baseline report is intended to be added into the VCS, but it can be removed and re-generated later, if needed.

 ## How to contribute?